ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli.md

 ---
-title: Deploy your agents with Amplify CLI
+title: Deploy your agents with Axway CLI
-linkTitle: Deploy your agents with Amplify CLI
+linkTitle: Deploy your agents with Axway CLI
 draft: false
 weight: 20
-description: Learn how to deploy your agents using Amplify CLI so that you can manage your Axway API Gateway environment within Amplify Central.
+description: Learn how to deploy your agents using Axway CLI so that you can manage your Axway API Gateway environment within Amplify Central.
 ---
 ## Before you start